petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 When you update an application version on a VM or Virtual Machine Scale Sets, the update command you provided during deployment is used.
 If the updated version doesn't have an update command, then the current version is removed and the new version is installed.

-Update commands should be written with the expectation that it could be updating from any older version of the VM application.
+Update commands should be written with the expectation that it could be updating from any older version of the VM Application.

 ## Tips for creating VM Applications on Linux